After treatment for gall bladder cancer

 If you are between check-ups and have a symptom or problem that is worrying you, contact your doctor or specialist nurse for advice or to make appointment, if necessary.

 Many people want to live a healthy lifestyle after getting a cancer diagnosis.
-However when you are not feeling well or when you are on treatment there may be limitations on what you can or cannot do.
-Do phone our Nurseline at 1800 200 700 or speak to one of our cancer nurses in our Daffodil centre about this and any worry you have.
+However, when you are not feeling well or when you are on treatment there may be limitations on what you can or cannot do.
+Call our Support Line at 1800 200 700 or speak to one of our cancer nurses in our Daffodil Centres about this or any other worry you have.
 Get some advice on healthy living here.

 What if the cancer comes back?

 It’s not always possible to remove all of the cancer with surgery.
 In this situation your medical team may recommend further treatment such as chemotherapy, targeted therapies and / or radiotherapy.
-If their cancer comes back it would commonly be to the lymph glands and organs nearby such as the pancreas, bile ducts and liver.
+If the cancer comes back it would often be to the lymph glands and organs nearby such as the pancreas, bile ducts and liver.